xingyu-alfred-liu/HAppend/UPF/README.md

-We used the pre-generated FHI98PP pseudopotentials available on the Quantum Espresso website: https://pseudopotentials.quantum-espresso.org/legacy_tables/fhi-pp-from-abinit-web-site.
+We used the pre-generated FHI98PP PBE pseudopotentials available on the Quantum Espresso website: https://pseudopotentials.quantum-espresso.org/legacy_tables/fhi-pp-from-abinit-web-site.

 More elements could be found on the website.